 - Use H2 and H3 tags to define topic and subtopic sections.

-- Pages should include lists – both ordered (numbered lists) and unordered lists (bullet point lists).
+- Pages should include both ordered (numbered lists) and unordered lists (bullet point lists).

-- Videos should be used to help define and tell the story of the piece of content – they can increase engagement.
+- Videos should help define and tell the story of the piece of content – they can increase engagement.
 But don’t just think you can grab a video off YouTube – custom video content provides much more value.

-The more of these elements you can include in your piece of content, the better the overall experience you will be creating for users who scan your content.
+The more elements you can include in your content, the better the overall experience you will create for users who scan your content.

 3. Users Matter!

-So you are probably wondering why we are talking about users when the title of this is optimizing content for SEO?
+So you are probably wondering why we are talking about users when this title optimizes SEO content.

-Optimization of content includes optimizing for both search engines and for users – focusing on just one of these personas will produce under-performing content (meaning it will be a great experience that nobody will find or a ton of people will find it, but they will leave quickly).
+Optimization of content includes optimizing for search engines and users – focusing on just one of these personas will produce underperforming content (meaning it will be a great experience that nobody will find or a ton of people will find it, but they will leave quickly).

-Google, much like many websites, uses user metrics to make their product (in Google’s case, their search results) better.
-There are different hypotheses as to how much user metrics such as bounce rate, time on site, click-through rate, or pages per visit play into Google’s algorithm – but we know it does have an impact.
+Much like many websites, Google uses user metrics to improve their product (in Google’s case, their search results).
+Of course, there are different hypotheses about how much user metrics such as bounce rate, time on site, click-through rate, or pages per visit play into Google’s algorithm – but we know it does have an impact.

-- As a website owner, you’re trying to rank for a specific keyword (under a relevant topic).
+- You’re trying to rank for a specific keyword (under a relevant topic) as a website owner.

 - Out of the gate, you rank for that keyword because when you first publish the content, Google thinks it could be a good resource.